-Cosmetic labeling is not just about attractive design—it plays a critical role in ensuring product safety, consumer protection, and regulatory compliance.
-For imported and domestically produced cosmetics alike, proper labeling is a legal requirement enforced by Vietnamese authorities.
+Cosmetic labeling requirements in Vietnam are not just about attractive design—they play a critical role in ensuring product safety, consumer protection, and regulatory compliance.
+For both imported and domestically produced cosmetics, proper labeling is a legal requirement strictly enforced by Vietnamese authorities.

 Each cosmetic product must display essential information that allows consumers to: